 One of the more difficult parts of a documentation site is keeping all the internal links accurate and valid.
+When you're single sourcing, you usually have multiple documentation outputs that include certain pages for certain audiences.
+Orphan links are a common problem to avoid.

 Although there are many ways to create links, I'll just describe what I've found to work well.